Side Effects of Mesothelioma Chemotherapy

 Because the drugs cannot tell the difference between cancer cells and normal cells, they also kill healthy cells, resulting in side effects.

 Chemotherapy mostly affects certain types of healthy cells.
-These include hair follicles, mouth, digestive, and reproductive cells, and bone marrow cells that produce red blood cells, white blood cells, and platelets.[2]
+These include hair follicles, mouth, digestive, and reproductive cells, as well as bone marrow cells that produce red blood cells, white blood cells, and platelets.[2]

 Doctors try to balance administering doses high enough to kill cancer cells with minimizing damage to healthy cells.